When bee colonies establish themselves in residential, commercial, or operational spaces, BeeWorks guides their safe relocation.

 This may include:

-Education i s preventive.
+Education is preventive.
 Prevention preserves balance before conflict begins.